Want a Two One-Sided Equivalence Test (TOST) in Excel?

 enter significance level

-Along with the hypothesized mean difference (Note: This difference will set the range acceptable for equivalence.
-Default = 0):
+Along with the hypothesized mean difference.
+Default = 0:

 hypothesized difference in means prompt in QI Macros statistical software